From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 Figure 2: Binding of IgG-VHH fusions to PD-L1 and PD-1 by ELISA.
 Biotinylated antigens were captured on streptavidin plates.
 Bound fusion constructs were detected using anti-VHH-HRP.

 Overall, the best activity was retained by adding the VHH to the C-terminal of the heavy chain, leaving the most physical space between the PD-1 and PD-L1 binding regions.
-Based on our decades of experience in antibody engineering, we know this is likely to be highly dependent on the target antigen and further testing is needed in cells to confirm our findings across different applications.
+Given our extensive experience in antibody engineering, we recognize that this is likely to be protein- and target antigen-dependent.
+Further cellular testing is needed to validate our findings across different applications.

 Supercharge your IgG